kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

 This is the only part of the code which is specific of `sometree`.
 Everything else is generic.

-We must insert `delay`s into the structure of the type `'a sometree` so as to indicate where `visit_delay` should be called and (therefore) where `DTDelay` nodes should be allocated.
-To do this, we write a copy of the definition of the type `'a sometree`, with extra delays in it.
+We must insert *delays* into the structure of the type `'a sometree` so as to indicate where `visit_delay` should be called and (therefore) where `DTDelay` nodes should be allocated.
+To do this, we write a copy of the definition of the type `'a sometree`, with extra uses of `delay` in it.
 The new type is actually considered equal to `'a sometree` by OCaml.
 Its role is purely to carry a `@@deriving visitors` annotation.

 In the data constructor `Node`, the left-hand `delay` is in fact superfluous.
 With or without it, our iterators will eagerly descend along the leftmost